films were, primarily, a teaching tool. Films created in anticipation of a wide release among the general public were infused with

 the narrator teaches a civil defense workshop.

 Some interesting artistic elements remain, however, demonstrated in the opening scenes where a ticking clock counts down the seconds until the class begins while students mill about the room.
 This animated timepiece, accompanied by a musical score reminiscent of The Twilight Zone, plays into the narrator's opening argument: in the time it takes for his class to settle in their seats, the worst damage from a nuclear bomb would have already occurred.
 This point is repeated a number of times through graphic photographs and chalk outlines meticulously drawn upon the blackboard.
 Does the danger of a nuclear detonation end after the first sixty seconds?
-Certainly not, but as the narrator makes clear in his closing remarks, "that's for another chapter!"
+Certainly not, but as Bohn makes clear in his closing remarks, "that's for another chapter!"